 - Workplace – If your daily activities at work require repetitive shoulder movement, you are at an increased risk of developing an unstable shoulder or a shoulder injury.

 - Genetics – Certain hereditary factors can predispose you to having weaker shoulders and an increased chance of shoulder injury.

 At Performance Health, our doctors can recognize shoulder instability and recommend the best treatment options for your unique situation during a consultation.
 The diagnostic exam usually involves asking a few simple questions about your background, involvement in sports, etc. and examining the range of motion of your shoulder.
 Your doctor may also request that you undergo other diagnostic testing to help diagnose your shoulder concern.

 What are some shoulder instability treatment options?

 Shoulder instability can usually be treated through non-surgical therapies, including:

 - Regenerative and alternative medicine

-If you are suffering from shoulder instability, the first step to improving your health and returning to your normal activities is to schedule an evaluation at Performance Health.
-Our physicians are experts in shoulder injuries and can help you get back to performance-level health.
+If you are suffering from shoulder pain, the first step to improving your health and returning to your normal activities is to schedule an evaluation at Performance Health.
+Our physicians can help you get back to performance-level health.
 Call one of our New York offices at 212.486.8616, or fill out the form on this page to request an appointment now.